hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 This tool provides a basic load order editor. and checks ContentCatalog.txt file automatically when launched.

+TLDR; See the Help->Shortcuts and Quick Help menu

 The load order editor can be used outside of the game to manage Creations mods and manually installed mods that use .esm and .ba2 files.
 If you're primarily a user of Creations mods and don't really use other mod managers then you may find this tool useful.